 Clubs and Teams

 There are hundreds of clubs and organizations at MIT that are open to graduate students.
 You can find information on MIT Sloan clubs on MySloan and lists of main campus clubs and organizations on MIT Engage.
+Our students are also encouraged to connect with the Graduate Student Council, which hosts events, runs programs and opportunities for growth and interaction, and advocates with the MIT administration and faculty.

 Students also have the opportunity to participate in club and intramural sports.
 Club sports compete against other universities and intramural sports consist of teams of MIT students competing against each other.